The first 11 films to hit the billion-dollar mark at the box office

 Synopsis: Captain Jack Sparrow (Depp) is forced to join his former lover Angelica (Cruz) and her father, the notorious pirate lord Blackbeard (McShane), to find the Fountain of Youth.
 But Jack’s rival, Barbossa (Rush) and King Ferdinand’s Spanish Navy are also looking for the Fountain.

 More about the film: On Stranger Tides, the fourth film in the Pirates of the Caribbean franchise, earned USD 1 billion on 1 July 2010.
-Over a third of its revenue, around USD 774 million, came from foreign box offices.
+Over a third of its revenue, around USD 774 million (INR 6,421 crore approx.), came from foreign box offices.
 At the time, Johnny Depp held the unprecedented record of starring in three billion-dollar movies.
 There were 33 others by 2020, most of whom largely because of their appearance in Marvel Cinematic Universe (MCU) films.

 Directed by: David Yates